Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Background on nonequilibrium free energy

+\newstuff{The (first) net production term is a gradient flow for $\FreeEnergy$ (the positive-semidefinite matrix $\BBdiv L\BBgrad$ defines a metric).
+The relationship between conservative systems and gradient flows was first derived for MJPs in Ref.~\citep{maas_gradient_2011} and CRNs with mass-action kinetics in Ref.~\citep{mielke2011gradient}.
+Since then, the connection between gradient flows and large deviations has inspired an active research program~\cite{adamsLargeDeviationsGradient2013,mielke_relation_2014,kraaij2020fluctuation}.}

-Observe that $\BBdiv L\BBgrad$ is a positive-semidefinite matrix.
-Therefore, if there is no external driving ($\FreeEnergy$ does not depend explicitly on time), the free energy function decreases monotonically over time, until the system reaches an equilibrium state $\ppeq$ of minimal free energy.
-Thus, if a passive system is allowed to relax freely, it tends toward equilibrium.
+Consider a conservative system that relaxes without time-dependent driving ($\FreeEnergy$ does not depend explicitly on time) \newstuff{or external fluxes ($\II=\zz$)}.
+In this case, $\FreeEnergy$ decreases monotonically over time until the system reaches a stationary equilibrium state $\ppeq$ of minimal nonequilibrium free energy.
+At this state, the chemical potential reaches its equilibrium value and the thermodynamic forces vanish: